-------------------------------

 9. Final Fantasy V

 FFV had the same dilemma as FFVIII in that it had to follow up one of the greatest RPG's of its generation.
-Both games would be overshadowed by its predecessor (and in this case, its sequel as well), which is why they are more or less forgotten in gaming history.
+Both games would be overshadowed by their predecessors (and in this case, its sequel as well), which is why they are more or less forgotten in gaming history.
 Still, FFV is a great game in its own right.
 It perfected the job system introduced in FFIII, and though the story and characters were weak in comparison to FFIV, it was ultimately a deep and lengthy experience.
-It even had the ability to tug at your heart strings, with scenes related to Galuf and Syldra coming to mind.
-Don't be quick to dismiss this game because of its lesser popularity, it holds its own as a Final Fantasy title.
+It even had the ability to hit you emotionally, with scenes related to Galuf and Syldra coming to mind.
+Don't be quick to dismiss this game because of its lesser popularity; it holds its own as a Final Fantasy title.
 It simply doesn't top the rest of this list.
 And don't forget, this is the game that gave birth to Gilgamesh and the Clash on the Big Bridge.

 8. Final Fantasy XIII